Help us match you with local pros in your area

 Typically, your HVAC system should be inspected twice a year.
 After that inspection, your technician will tell you what services are required.
 You should also have your system inspected and serviced if you notice any new issues, like unusual smells, strange noises, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Your HVAC company might provide financing options via a third-party lender, or you might choose to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may provide financing options via a third-party lender, or you might be able to obtain your own loan.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.